Escobal mine protests: State of siege

 On May 1, 2013, President Pérez declared a 30-day state of siege in four municipalities near Escobal — Casillas, Jalapa, Mataquescuintla, and San Rafael Las Flores — to suppress protests against the mine.
 This declaration came just two days after the mayors of three of those municipalities refused to sign a voluntary agreement with Tahoe Resources.
 Pérez initially claimed the state of siege was directed against organized crime, but months later he admitted, along with the Minister of Energy and Mines and the Minister of the Interior, that it had always been intended to control opposition to the Escobal mine.

 The state of siege created militarized zones of martial law where constitutional rights were severely restricted, including rights to protest and public assembly as well as rights to freedom of movement.
 The Guatemalan government sent a total of over 3,000 soldiers and police to the four municipalities, as well as tanks and armored cars equipped with anti-craft guns.
 They occupied towns, set up blockades, and were authorized to perform otherwise illegal searches and seizures as well as detain citizens indefinitely without charge or trial.
 The state of siege was never authorized by the Guatemalan congress.

 During this state of siege, Escobal's private security gave prosecutors documents naming six people behind the protests, which were used to justify arresting and imprisoning them.
 The security team also coordinated with the government in efforts to undermine the reputation of Catholic priests that had opposed the project.

 After siege

 In April 2014, indigenous 16-year-old Topacio Reynoso, who led a youth organization resisting the mine, was murdered by unidentified hitmen.
 Her father Alex Reynoso was also shot, but survived.
 In October 2015, Alex Reynoso was shot again along with three others, all of whom survived.

 Since 2015, Special Reserve Security Squads constituting 4,500 additional police have been sent to patrol indigenous communities that have expressed opposition to mining.

 On July 12, 2018, indigenous anti-mining activist Ángel Estuardo Quevedo was murdered in Santa Rosa.
 He was a member of the Peaceful Resistance in Casillas.

+In February 2019, the Escobal mine was purchased by Canadian mining conglomerate Pan American Silver.
+The company subsequently began the formal process to reopen the mine.

+In 2023, an unnamed prominent leader against the mine was allegedly killed according to the President of the Xinca Commission of Women, Marisol Guerra.
+Guerra also alleges that many other Xinca leaders live in exile outside of Guatemala.